-Ben & Jerry’s has nothing on Burlington’s tech scene!
 If you’re considering life among the Green Mountains, skim through our guide to earning a VT data science degree.
-It has details on everything from UVM research projects & useful conferences to scholarships & job options.
-Just want to enroll?
-Skip ahead to our list of all the data science programs in Vermont.
+It has details on UVM research projects and useful conferences as well as scholarships and job options.

 Studying Data Science in Vermont

 For a state of fewer than one million people, Vermont does pretty well in the data department.
 A solid 5.o% of the state’s workforce is in the technology sector, according to CompTIA in 2022.

 - Supported by boosters like BTV Ignite and the Vermont Technology Alliance (vtTA), the city is marketing itself as a big data center with a clean & green feel.
 It was the first in the country to use 100% renewable energy for its residents’ electricity needs.

 - Successful companies like Dealer.com (bought by Dealertrack), the University of Vermont (UVM)’s sturdy presence, and startups in co-working spaces have given it a reputation for digital smarts.